- Agronomic: corn, oats, sorghum (milo), grass (misc. perennial), hay

 - Sustainable Communities: new business opportunities, sustainability measures

-To provide adult Navajo farmers with sufficient resources to develop on-farm demonstration plots that will become learning centers for local farmers to see how sound management activities and innovative technologies designed for farms with limited water resources can be used to bring Navajo farms back to being fully productive and sustainable.
+This project will provide five young to adult Navajo farmers with sufficient resources to develop demonstration plots on their farm leases.
+These demonstration plots will become learning centers for local farmers to see how sound management activities and innovative technologies designed for farms with limited water resources can be used to bring Navajo farms back to be fully productive and sustainable.

 1. The farmers with the demonstration plots will gain a firm understanding of sound financial management practices for successful farming.
 They will be trained in proven financial record keeping techniques that will enable them to determine if their farming practices are economically sustainable and if they can be replicated.